tig-nl/gls-woocommerce/readme.md

 ## Features

 ### Shipping Methods For Your Checkout Process.
 Integrate GLS shipping methods into the checkout process of your store.
 Provide your customers the option to choose a next day or a GLS ParcelShop delivery.
-For the delivery to a GLS ParcelShop or to your own shop as the final delivery point, a respective GLS ParcelShop search will be provided.
-You can define the shipping method and the price.
+For the delivery to a GLS ParcelShop, a list of GLS ParcelShops (sorted by distance) is provided.
+You can define shipping rates per zone (using Shipping Zones) and per Delivery Service.

-### Create GLS Shipping Labels.
+### Create and Print GLS Shipping Labels.
-After creating the delivery note within the Magento back office you can create the GLS shipping label in PDF format.
+Easily create and print (multiple) shipping labels for an order from the WooCommerce admin area.

 ### Mass Actions For Batch Processing.
 The batch processing option enables you to automatically create labels and shipments for multiple orders.

 ### Track Your Shipments.
-Tracking links and PDF Labels are automatically included in the Magento shipment overview after creation of the shipping label.
+Tracking links and PDF Labels are automatically included in the WooCommerce order overview after creating a shipping label.

 ## Supported GLS Products & Services